Surgery to lower , ovarian and primary peritoneal cancer risk

-- Salpingo-oophorectomy is surgery to remove the fallopian tubes and ovaries to treat or prevent disease.
-"Risk-reducing salpingo-oophorectomy" (RRSO) refers to the removal of the healthy ovaries and fallopian tubes to reduce a person's risk of developing cancer.
-Research on RRSO in high risk women has shown that:
+- Salpingo-oophorectomy is surgery to remove the and ovaries to treat or prevent disease.
+"Risk-reducing salpingo-oophorectomy" () refers to the removal of the healthy ovaries and to reduce a person's risk of developing cancer.
+Research on in high risk women has shown that:

-- It is an effective way to lower the risk for ovarian and fallopian tube cancer.
+- It is an effective way to lower the risk for ovarian and cancer.
 There is a remaining risk for primary peritoneal cancer even after the ovaries and tubes have been removed.

-- Salpingectomy involves removal of the fallopian tubes only.
-Emerging research suggests that the fallopian tubes may be the source of many hereditary ovarian cancers.
-This has led researchers to study if premenopausal women could remove their fallopian tubes and delay ovarian removal until after menopause.
-Studies looking at salpingectomy to lower risk are currently enrolling high-risk women.
-Until these studies are completed, experts cannot say for certain that salpingectomy lowers the ovarian cancer risk in high risk women.
+- involves removal of the only.
+Research suggests that the may be the source of many ovarian cancers.
+This has led researchers to study if it is safe to remove the only before menopause and delay removal of the ovaries until after menopause.
+Studies looking at to lower risk are currently enrolling people.
+Until these studies are completed, experts cannot say for certain that lowers the ovarian cancer risk in high-risk people.

-- Open surgery (also known as a laparotomy) involves one incision in the lower abdomen to remove the ovaries, fallopian tubes, and (for women undergoing hysterectomy) uterus.
+- Open surgery (also known as a laparotomy) involves one incision in the lower abdomen to remove the ovaries, , and (for those undergoing hysterectomy) uterus.

 Surgery can have risks and side effects.
 It's important for people to speak with experts in order to learn as much as possible about their ovarian cancer risk and to make an informed decision about the best option for lowering their risk.

 The National Comprehensive Cancer Network (NCCN), is an organization of cancer experts that creates guidelines on cancer care and updates them yearly.
-NCCN's guidelines recommend RRSO in women who have completed their childbearing with an inherited mutation in the following genes (see the link for each gene for full risk-management recommendations)
+NCCN's guidelines recommend for people with a mutation in or after they are done having children.
+(Each gene has a slightly different recommendation, see the link for the full risk-management recommendation).

-For women with mutations in other genes, the decision of RRSO may be based on personal and family history of cancer.
+For people with mutations in other genes or a strong family history of ovarian cancer with no known mutation, the decision of may be based on personal and family history of cancer.

-Hysterectomy can be performed at the same time as RRSO.
-Women with mutations in the following genes are at increased risk for both ovarian and endometrial cancer.
+Hysterectomy can be performed at the same time as .
+Mutations in the following genes increase the risk for both ovarian and endometrial cancer.